axiom4/library/docs/README_PART1.md

 echo "dump_all.json" >> .gitignore
 ```

-On GitHub, create a `repository` named TestApp and initialize the app to push the code remotely.
+On GitHub, create a `repository` named library and initialize the app to push the code remotely.

 ```bash
 git init